Young Woman Says “I Told You So” To Her SIL After the Kid She Warned Her About Ruined Her Wedding, And Now Her Family Is Upset

 OP posted an edit:

-A clinical psychologist specializing in family dynamics emphasizes that gloating can lead to significant relational fallout.
 When one family member expresses satisfaction over another's misfortune, it can create feelings of resentment and alienation, especially during emotionally charged events like weddings.
-Research shows that these dynamics can lead to what is termed 'emotional contagion,' where negative emotions spread among family members, creating a toxic atmosphere (see NCBI for relevant studies).
+These dynamics can lead to what is termed 'emotional contagion,' where negative emotions spread among family members, creating a toxic atmosphere.

-To mitigate these effects, experts recommend practicing empathy and refraining from using vindictive language.
+To mitigate these effects, it is recommended to practice empathy and refrain from using vindictive language.
 Instead of saying "I told you so," individuals might express their concerns in a more constructive way, focusing on how they can help in future situations, thereby fostering a more supportive family environment.

 Research published in the Journal of Personality and Social Psychology indicates that gloating can evoke feelings of jealousy and resentment in others, potentially leading to rifts in relationships.
 The social dynamics at play reveal the importance of emotional intelligence in managing interpersonal interactions, especially when one party feels vindicated.